Murray Fraser Hall, 2500 University Drive NW, Calgary, Alberta T2N 1N4

 - LSAT required—highest score is considered for statistical purposes; multiple scores considered for admission; scores are valid for 5 years

 There is no prescribed prelaw course of study.
-Students whose program of study is still in progress might consider including courses that stress the appropriate and creative use of the English language and those that provide an opportunity to develop and test the powers of analysis.
+Students whose program of study is still in progress might consider including courses that stress the appropriate and creative use of the English language and those that provide an opportunity to develop and test the powers of analysis and critical thinking.

 The Student Law Society (SLS), the official student association of the Faculty of Law, represents the interests of students in the JD program.
 Representatives are elected annually by the student body.
 This group provides an important social network to the student body by sponsoring many social and sporting events as well as the annual Law Show.
 SLS is also an important vehicle through which students can affect and effect policy and administrative decisions regarding the entire faculty.